Azure/azure-sdk-for-js/sdk/storage/storage-queue/README.md

 ### Send a message to the queue

-Send messages using a `MessageClient` instance which can be obtained by calling `QueueClient.createMessagesClient()`.
+Send messages using a `MessageClient` instance which can be obtained by calling `QueueClient.getMessagesClient()`.
 The returned response contains data about the enqueued message, include a `messageId`, and a `popReceipt` that can be used to update the message later.